-The layers of the heart wall and the blood vessels have the same basic structure.
-In the heart, moving from the inside, these layers are the endocardium, myocardium, and epicardium.
-They correspond to the tunica intima, tunica media and tunica externa of the blood vessels.
+The layers and blood vessels of the heart wall have the same basic structure.
+The layers of the heart, starting from the innermost layer, include the endocardium, myocardium, and epicardium.
+They correspond to the blood vessels tunica intima, tunica media, and tunica externa, respectively.

 The endocardium is the inner layer of the heart, consisting of the following components:

-- Lamina epithelialis, composed of a flat single-layer squamous epithelium that provides a low-friction, non-thrombogenic surface;
+- The lamina epithelialis, which is composed of a flat single-layer squamous epithelium that provides a low-friction, non-thrombogenic surface

-- Basal lamina that anchors the endothelium to the connective tissue;
+- The basal lamina, which anchors the endothelium to connective tissue

-- Lamina propria, the connective tissue layer of the heart containing a network of elastic fibres and smooth muscle cells.
-The lamina propria can further be divided into:
+- The lamina propria, which is the connective tissue layer of the heart containing a network of elastic fibers and smooth muscle cells.
+The lamina propria can be further divided into:

-- Stratum myoelasticum (this is the primary component of the heart valves);
+- Stratum myoelasticum (the primary component of the heart valves)

-- Tela subendothelialis, the layer connected to the myocardium.
-It contains the muscle fibres that initiate and conduct electrical impulses.
+- The tela subendothelialis, which is connected to the myocardium.
+It contains the muscle fibers that initiate and conduct electrical impulses

 Structure of the heart valves

-The heart valves have the same general structure as the endocardium, with the addition of a specialized lamina propria, composed of dense collagenous connective tissue designed to withstand an especially high mechanical load.
-This specialized endocardium is also known as valvular endocardium, and it has the following layers:
+The heart valves exhibit the same general structure as the endocardium, with the addition of a specialized lamina propria, composed of dense collagenous connective tissue designed to withstand an especially high mechanical load.
+This specialized endocardium is also known as valvular endocardium, which has the following layers:

 The stratum myoelasticum, the specialized tissue layer of the heart valves, is composed of fibrosa and spongiosa.
 The fibrosa is a layer of non-vascular, dense collagenous connective tissue.
-In the atrioventricular valves, it is located on the side facing the ventricles, and in the semilunar valves, on the side facing the arteries.
+In the atrioventricular valves, the fibrosa is located on the side facing the ventricles, while in the semilunar valves, it is located on the side facing the arteries.
 The spongiosa is a layer of loose connective tissue.

 Cardiac skeleton located on the valvular plane

-The cardiac skeleton is a structure composed of dense collagenous connective tissue, within which the heart valves are held on a plane.
-The valves are anchored by four collagenous fibrous rings, the anuli fibrosi:
+The cardiac skeleton is composed of dense collagenous connective tissue carrying the heart valves in a plane.
+The valves are anchored by the anuli fibrosi, four collagenous fibrous rings called:

-- Anulus fibrosus dexter et sinister (tricuspid and mitral valve), and
+- Anulus fibrosus dexter et sinister (tricuspid and mitral valve)

-As the valves allow blood flow in only one direction, reference is made to the ‘valvular plane’ of the heart.
+These heart valves allow blood flow in only a single direction, or ‘valvular plane’ of the heart.
 The muscle tissue of the atria is almost completely insulated from that of the ventricles by the electrically non-conductive cardiac skeleton.
-The only structure that conducts impulses through the cardiac skeleton is the bundle of His—part of the specialized muscle cells of the impulse-forming system and the conducting system.
-This ensures that the ventricles contract after the atria.
-The collagenous muscle tissue structure of the cardiac skeleton also functions as a firm base and source of the heart musculature.
+The only structure that conducts impulses through the cardiac skeleton is the bundle of His, part of the specialized muscle cells of the impulse-forming system and the conducting system.
+The bundle of His ensures that the ventricles contract after the atria.
+The collagenous muscle tissue structure of the cardiac skeleton also acts as a firm base and source of the heart musculature.

-This muscular layer is the thickest of the three heart wall layers.
-Its thickness is determined by mechanical load, thus it is thinner in the atria than in the ventricles and thicker in the left side of the heart.
-It is composed of a specialized form of striated muscle—the striated cardiac muscle tissue.
-Though both cardiac and skeletal striated muscle tissues have similar structures, there are a few key differences.
+This muscle layer is the thickest of the three heart wall layers.
+Its thickness is determined by mechanical load, and it is thinner in the atria than in the ventricles as well as thicker on the left side of the heart.
+It is composed of striated cardiac muscle tissue, which is similar in structure to striated skeletal muscle; however, a few key differences are present.

-What are the key differences between cardiac and skeletal Muscle?
+What are the key differences between cardiac and skeletal striated muscle?

-The cardiac muscle cells are connected by specialized cell contacts, the disci intercalares (intercalated discs).
-There are three types: maculae adhaerentes, fasciae adhaerentes, and gap junctions.
+- Cardiac muscle cells, or myocytes, are connected by specialized cell contacts called the disci intercalares (intercalated discs).
+There are three types: maculae adhaerentes, fasciae adhaerentes, and gap junctions

-Skeletal muscle cells have a peripheral nucleus, whereas cardiac muscle cells have their nucleus located at the center.
-The oval or rectangular nucleus is extended in the direction of the myofibrils.
-At both ends of the nucleus is the sarcoplasm that contains glycogen granules, mitochondria, and lipofuscin.
-Lipofuscin is a brown pigment that accumulates in the cells with age.
+- Skeletal myocytes carry a peripheral nucleus, whereas cardiac myocytes have an oval or rectangular nucleus located at the center that extends in the direction of the myofibrils.
+At both ends of the nucleus is the sarcoplasm, which contains glycogen granules, mitochondria, and lipofuscin.
+Lipofuscin is a brown pigment that accumulates in the cells with age

 Additional differences between cardiac and skeletal muscle:

 Cardiac muscle cells have a basal lamina and a surrounding network of capillaries to support their high metabolic rate.
-The sarcoplasmic reticulum is less developed than in skeletal muscle.
-In cardiac muscle cells, the transverse tubules of the sarcolemma (i.e., the T-system) are located next to the Z-lines and form the primary calcium reservoir; the longitudinal system (the L-system) is less pronounced.
+The sarcoplasmic reticulum is less developed in cardiac muscle than in skeletal muscle.
+In the cardiac sarcoplasmic reticulum, the transverse tubules of the sarcolemma (i.e. the T-system) are located next to the Z-lines and form the primary calcium reservoir; the longitudinal system (the L-system) is less pronounced.
 The T-tubules and L-tubules form a dyad.
 The higher metabolic demands of the cardiac muscle cells result in a smaller diameter and larger quantities of sarcoplasm and mitochondria.

-The heart is a specialized part of the blood vessel network, whose function is to pump blood through the circulatory system.
-Contraction of cardiomyocytes is what underlies the pumping action of the heart.
-There are two types of cardiomyocytes: the cells of the working musculature, as well as the pacemaker cells that initiate and conduct electrical impulses and function as myoendocrine cells in the regulation of the circulatory function.
+The heart is a specialized organ in the cardiovascular system, whose function is to pump blood throughout the body via contraction of cardiomyocytes.
+There are two types of cardiomyocytes: the cells of the working musculature and the pacemaker cells that initiate and conduct electrical impulses, as well as function as myoendocrine cells to regulate circulatory function.

 The cardiac working musculature